 Mom-cations: A Much-Deserved Parenting Pause

 Mom… Mom… Mom… MOM!!!
 Yes, they’re calling for you.
 Again.
-And if your kids are anything like mind, they may be calling for you while in close proximity to their other parent.
-Moms are usually what I call the “default” parent- and I mean that as no offense to our spouses- I like being the one my kids come to for help, for advice, to share little bits of their day.
-But every once in a while I need a break that lasts longer than a pedicure.
-I’m craving more self-care than listening to music with my headphones on, and more time with friends than we can squeeze in while also working, working out, running errands, and completing our share of the household chores.
+And if your kids are anything like mine, they may be calling for you while in close proximity to their other parent.
+Moms are usually what I call the “default” parent — and I mean no offense to our spouses!
+I like being the one my kids come to for help, for advice, to share little bits of their day.
+But every once in a while, I need a break that lasts longer than a pedicure.
+I’m craving more self-care than listening to music with my headphones on and more time with friends than we can squeeze in while also working, working out, running errands, and completing our share of the household chores.
 So what do I do?
-Plan a “Momcation”.
+Plan a “mom-cation.”
 I gather some girlfriends and get out!

 Your trip doesn’t have to be big or far!
 Get a hotel room in Philadelphia, Atlantic City, or the Poconos and drive to your child-free destination.
 It could even be just for one night!
-Pick a place for dinner that you wouldn’t take your kids to, maybe someplace with a spa, or other activity you can do with your friends.
+Pick a place for dinner where you wouldn’t take your kids.
+Maybe someplace with a spa or other activity you can do with your friends.
 Maybe you’re celebrating a milestone birthday or good news related to your health.
-Celebrating with travel has been increasingly popular, especially before the pandemic, with destination bachelor/bachelorette parties, and now (for most of us!)
-40th (or greater!) birthday parties!
-It’s a fun bonus way to see another part of the world without the larger amount of work, and cost, that a family vacation entails.
+Celebrating with travel has been increasingly popular, with destination bachelor/bachelorette parties and now (for most of us!)
+40th (or greater!) birthday parties.
+It’s a fun, bonus way to see another part of the world without the larger amount of work, and cost, that a family vacation entails.

 Life is short.
 Life is busy.
-And we recently experienced some real barriers to travel- with some still in existence depending on where you want to go!
-It’s hard to take five minutes out of a day for ourselves, let alone a few days to check out and go away, it’s worth it.
-We learned so much about our own needs during this pandemic, about how our inter-personal relationships are so important to our mental health.
+And we recently experienced some real barriers to travel — with some still in existence depending on where you want to go!
+It’s hard to take five minutes out of a day for ourselves, let alone a few days to check out and go away, but it’s worth it.
+We learned so much about our own needs during the pandemic, about how our interpersonal relationships are so important to our mental health.
 Friendship is so important.
-On each of my Momcation trips I have come home with memories I’ll never forget, experienced things I would never have otherwise, and in anticipation of what trip might come next.
+On each of my mom-cation trips I have come home with memories I’ll never forget, experienced things I would never have otherwise, and anticipate what trip might come next.

 Cassandra agrees, “Not only does a weekend getaway give you something to look forward to, on your return home you will have a fresh perspective.
 And your family will have a new respect for you as a busy mom and all that you do for your family every day of the year.
 Except, of course, on girlfriends getaway weekend!”
 So save up and go, you deserve it!